 You will care for your dental implant-supported crown the same way you care for your other teeth, by brushing and flossing every day and visiting our Sandy Springs, GA dentist office every six months for a regular oral health checkup.

 When you compare an implant-restored dental crown to a dental bridge or partial dentures, the implant offers many more advantages.
 The adjacent teeth don’t need preparation as they would with a dental bridge.
 A bridge is two dental crowns with a pontic in between them that are fused together.
 The two crowns attach to the ground-down teeth.
 With an implant crown, the two teeth are left alone, undamaged.

 A dental implant will replace the missing tooth’s root.
-This is huge benefit when you compare implants to other options.
+This is a huge benefit when you compare implants to other options.
 With bridges and dentures, the jaw bone will not be stimulated and will slowly begin to deteriorate.
 With an implant crown, the implant post is surgically placed in the jawbone thus stimulating it and preventing bone loss.

-An implant crown is the most stable, natural looking and functioning option available today.
+An implant crown is the most stable, natural-looking, and functioning option available today.
 If a patient chooses to use a partial denture, it will not function like a natural tooth.
 There are many types of food that must be avoided and they are known to slip around in the mouth.
-These dental restorations also use metal clasps to hold them in place which are often seen while smiling or speaking.
+These dental restorations also use metal clasps to hold them in place which is often seen while smiling or speaking.
 With the implant option, there are little to no food restrictions and the crown will blend in naturally with the surrounding teeth.